mr-phlames/mychi-guides/content/blog/php/tips-and-tricks/index.md

 <?php endforeach; ?>
 ```

 You can clearly see how we're maintaining our HTML formatting and code alignment...and no, this is not a templating engine, this is just PHP making things simple for us.
 One major thing about PHP is how it allows the same thing to be done in many different ways.
-In this example abovem, we're using:
+In this example above, we're using:

 ```php
 foreach (...):